This version fixes an out-of-bound reads in the MLSD command, so

 When virtual quotas were used, transfers were not aborted after the limit was reached; files were only removed at the end of a transfer.
 That should now be fixed.

-Support for MD5, SHA1 and the MySQL PASSWORD()
+Support for MD5, SHA1 and the MySQL PASSWORD() function were removed for

 password hashing.
 You should now use scrypt, argon2 or the system

-crypt(3)
+crypt(3) function.

 The server used to reject class E reserved network ranges.
 People reported that Linux containers may use them, so this is now accepted.